 2211 E 7th Avenue

 White Dove is one of the few non-chain choices for coffee on the East side of town.
-Although it’s a bit further away from everything, it offers the most local vibe and the friendliest service.
+Although it’s a bit further away from everything, the vibe is the most local, and the service the friendliest.
 Here, you are more likely to see locals relaxing as opposed to mounds of tourists.

 The coffee itself is pretty decent, not the best in town, but definitely one of the better options.
-Their beans are roasted at Single Speed Coffee Roasters in nearby Williams.
-The Americano is usually pretty smooth and flavorful, and not too bitter.
+Beans are roasted at Single Speed Coffee Roasters in nearby Williams.
+The Americano is usually pretty smooth and flavorful, and never too bitter.

 The White Chocolate Mocha (I recommend trying it with almond milk for the creamiest texture) is the must try here: a decadent creamy treat to start the day.
 Also be sure to try the Protestor, a macchiato pulled ristretto with a dapple of foam.

-Iced drinks and caffeine free selections include hot chocolate and seasonal apple cider.
-A small selection of breakfast and lunch selections (including a few gluten-free treats) are there if you need a small bite to eat.
+Iced drinks and caffeine-free selections include hot chocolate and seasonal apple cider.
+A small selection of breakfast and lunch fare (including a few gluten-free treats) are there if you need a small bite to eat.

 Overall, White Dove is a quiet, non-touristy option for those looking to take it easy in a non-rushed setting.
-Wheter you are looking to relax, get a little bit of work done, recover after your outdoor adventures, or simply relax in good company with a good drink, all of which White Dove is perfect for.
+Whether you are looking to relax, get a little bit of work done, recover after your outdoor adventures, or simply relax in good company with a good drink, White Dove has you covered.
 By far, the best shop to visit during the winter/snowy season as it offers the coziest ambiance.
+As one drawback, they are closed on Sundays!

 Rendezvous Coffee House & Martini Bar at the Monte Vista